Zusyaku/Hacking-Software/README.md

 WARNING!!!
 This is made for educational purposes only, not for a crime.
 I am not responsible for the misuse of this tool and risks that occur in the next future ...

+# I Recomended You Download From Github Because This Repsitory Always Update

 IF YOU WANT DOWNLOAD ALL FILES NOT IN PART USE THIS LINK https://www.mediafire.com/file/gxpvmb31gxizvvj/Hacking_Software.7z/file